Skip to content

 • protected: access for the class and its subclasses.

 • friend: grant member-level access to non-member functions or classes.
-Use sparingly (or not at all); this reduces encapsulation and increase coupling.
+Use sparingly (or not at all); this reduces encapsulation and increases coupling.

 • Each class can have public, private, and protected sections listing members with that access.